carldumas/m1-1-htmlcss--html/HTML-reference.md

 1. You always start an element with <tagname …>
    - where … denotes the attributes of the element.
 2. Then come the children
-3. The you need to close the element with </tagname>
+3. Then you need to close the element with </tagname>

 In this course all elements must be closed.
 No exceptions.